elastic/elastic-charts/api/charts.api.md

     seriesIdentifier: SeriesIdentifier;
 }

+// Warning: (ae-missing-release-tag) "LegendItemListener" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type LegendItemListener = (series: SeriesIdentifier | null) => void;

+// Warning: (ae-missing-release-tag) "LegendStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface LegendStyle {
     horizontalHeight: number;